sjt48/PyFlow/README.md

 # How to run

 The only file you need to edit is `main.py`.
-It takes two command line arguments, the first to specify the system size and the second the disorder potential.
+It takes three command line arguments, the first to specify the system size, the second the disorder potential, and the third the method used for computing the tensor contractions.
 For example:

 ```
 python main.py 4 linear tensordot